benradstone/wandisco-documentation/docs/quickstarts/installation/cdh_sandbox_lhv_client-adlsg2_lan.md

 sidebar_label: CDH Sandbox to Azure Databricks with LiveAnalytics
 ---

-Use this quickstart if you want to configure Fusion to replicate from a non-kerberized Cloudera (CDH) Sandbox to an Azure Databricks cluster.
+Use this quickstart to configure Fusion to replicate from a non-kerberized Cloudera (CDH) Sandbox to an Azure Databricks cluster.

 This uses the [WANdisco LiveAnalytics](https://wandisco.com/products/live-analytics) solution, comprising both the Fusion Plugin for Databricks Delta Lake and Live Hive.